12 Types Of People At AA Meetings You Meet

 And then there are attendees at AA and NA meetings that are only there because they have been court-ordered by a judge or police department.
 Due to a DUI, DWI, OUI, or other alcohol/drug-related offense, these attendees have to complete 10+ meetings as part of their punishment or rehabilitation.
 A lot of them show up late or even try to forge a signature or ask someone else to sign their form as proof that they attended the meeting.
 Many just look at their phone or the floor for their mandatory time.

 While they might be forced to go to these meetings initially, they might actually convert into dedicated members that really want to get and stay clean.
 They just have to want to get help, and not be there because they are forced to.
-I've met many people that started out court-ordered and ended up being sober members of AA and NA with a lot to offer.
+I have met many people that started out court-ordered and ended up being sober members of AA and NA with a lot to offer.

 11. Chronic Relapser